5T33Z0/OC-Little-Translated/14_Quirks/README.md

 # OpenCore Quirks for Intel CPUs
 Required OpenCore Quirks (ACPI, Booter, Kernel and UEFI) for Intel CPUs.
-Based on the information provide by the [**OpenCore Install Guide** ](https://dortania.github.io/OpenCore-Install-Guide/)by Dortania.
+Based on the information provide by the [**OpenCore Install Guide** ](https://dortania.github.io/OpenCore-Install-Guide/)by Dortania (except for 11th Gen).
 Presented in neatly sturctured tables.

 **Applicable Version**: OpenCore ≥ 0.7.5